Get financial adviser coach blog updates via email.

 Other useful resources

-Great Returns Come From Investing Time In Your People
+Investing Time In Your People Gives Great Returns

-by Tony Vidler Professional advisers have never been under more time pressure than they are today, and of all the things they could be investing time in the one which is easiest to defer is investing that time in their people.
-Everything is else is more pressing and demanding than a practice leaders […]
+by Tony Vidler Professional advisers have never been under more time pressure than they are today, and of all the things they could be investing time in the one which is easiest to defer is investing time in people.
+Everything is else is more pressing and demanding than a practice leaders own people […]